Page: (fri)FRI architecture, Next:

 pops it off the output stack.

-include include opens a file for input, taking its name from the top output
+include include opens a file for input, taking its name from the top

-file will be closed and the previous input will resume
+the file will be closed and the previous input will resume

 automatically.

-closein close input forces closing the current input file, resuming input from
+closein close input forces closing the current input file, resuming

-where it was in the previously opened one.
+input from where it was in the previously opened one.

 Shortcut opcodes